 The other day, I did a paint consult for a very nice couple who had just bought a home in Westchester County.
 It was what inspired the last post about ways to use the color black and some great black colors for you to try out.

 The home, a 1930’s Tudor style has these fabulous leaded glass windows with iron muntins.
 Some of the windows have a horizontal mullion and then another row of glass above that.
-The current color is a darkish green, but both the clients and myself are not fond of the color.
+The current color is a darkish green, but both the clients and I are not fond of the color.
 Since there’s so much trim around the windows, I thought it would be cool to paint the frames black.
-They are sophisticated people and have eclectic modern traditional taste.
+They are sophisticated people and have an eclectic modern traditional taste.
 They really liked the idea.

 The above window was manipulated to look black.